SpongeSJT/Thermodynamics/README.md

 The eutectic point cannot be determined from calculating one liquidus curve, so both are calculated using the Newton method until the crossover point of the curves is found.
-This method requires full knowledge of the equations of state of the phases in the system, as well as their G1barT relations.
+This method requires full knowledge of the equations of state of the phases in the system, as well as their G<sub>1barT</sub> relations.

 Figure 3.6: Schematic binary eutectic diagram displaying the solidification pathway of a liquid.
-The red star signifies a composition of Xl B dropping in temperature until it hits the liquidus for A+liq.
+The red star signifies a composition of XlB dropping in temperature until it hits the liquidus for A+liq.
 The liquid evolves in composition along the liquidus line as temperature drops until the eutectic composition is met.
 The final product is a mixture of two solids with the same overall composition as Xl